vikingeducation/prep_basics/test-yourself-answers.md

 #### What is the internet?

 Simply put, the internet is a global system of interconnected computers and devices, all communicating with each other via a common language (or standard protocol).
+You can think of internet as a market place where there are different stalls(servers) selling/serving something or some service.
+People go to that market place commuting through different roads (Internet Service Providers) to get services/products from these stalls.

-*Contributed by [Daniel Au](https://github.com/dakmau)*
+*Contributed by [Daniel Au](https://github.com/dakmau)* *Contributed by [M. Zohaib Jan]https://github.com/zohaibjan*

 #### How is information broken down and sent?

 It is broken down into packets and sent through random different ways to get to their destination.
+International standards organization developed OSI (Open system interconnection) a reference model which entails how information can be divided into various layers with each layer adding its header information and the payload.
+This model was later adopted as TCP/IP model (Transmission Control Protocol / Internet Protocol) which we use till day.

+*Contributed by [M. Zohaib Jan]https://github.com/zohaibjan*

 #### What are packets?